Andar ng mga Balita (TV program)

 Andar ng mga Balita (lit.
-Movement of the News) is a Philippine news television program.
-It was the flagship newscast of AksyonTV.
-The newscast airs from Monday to Friday 11:00 a.m. to 12:00 n.n. local time.
-It is anchored by Martin Andanar and Chi Bocobo with reports from MJ Marfori, Danton Remoto and Seph Ubalde.
-The show was replaced by the second of four editions of Aksyon sa Tanghali.
+Movement of the News) is a Philippine television news broadcasting show broadcast by AksyonTV.
+Originally anchored by Martin Andanar, it aired from February 21, 2011 to July 11, 2014.
+Andanar and Chi Bocobo serve as the final anchors.

 History

 The newscast was based on the morning radio newscast of the same title hosted by Andanar on Radyo5 92.3 News FM.

 The program launched a weekend edition that aired on February 26–27, 2011 with Jove Francisco and Chi Bocobo as its co-anchors.
 However, the weekend edition ended to be replaced by Balitang 60 on March 5, 2011.

 On October 1, 2012, the newscast was moved to a new timeslot, which is 9:00 p.m.

 On February 4, 2013, former beauty queen and lawyer Anna Theresa Licaros became part of the newscast as Andanar's new tandem, Licaros replaced Grace Lee as Andanar's tandem.

-On June 3, 2013, the newscast moved to the daytime slot at 11:00 a.m. after Aksyon Solusyon as AksyonTV give way to its sports programming on primetime.
+On June 3, 2013, the newscast moved to the daytime slot at 11:00 a.m. after Aksyon Solusyon (later Bitag Live) as AksyonTV give way to its sports programming on primetime.

-On Friday, July 11, 2014, Andar ng mga Balita aired its last broadcast reverting to Radyo5 92.3 News FM simulcast and as preparation to the launch of Aksyon sa Tanghali on July 21.
+On Friday, July 11, 2014, Andar ng mga Balita aired its final broadcast on AksyonTV.